Harris students are passionate, driven, and committed to positive change.

 Salaries by Sector

-Of the graduates who accepted employment offers, 190 graduates (69%) reported salary information.
-Two of these 190 graduates were omitted from the chart above because the graduates salary reflected part time employment.
+Of the graduates who accepted employment offers, 218 graduates (58%) reported salary information.
+Three of these 218 graduates were omitted from the chart above because the graduates salary reflected part time employment.

 The calculation of maximum salary is among MPP students and excludes dual and joint degree graduates.